GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

   - This pixel is classified as water.
 :::

 Where multiple factors impeding a clear observation are detected, a combination of the decimal values will be set by adding the relevant decimal values together.
-Notable combinations include 'High Slope + Cloud' (64 + 16 = 80), 'Cloud Shadow + Water' (128 + 32 = 160), and 'Cloud + Water' (128 + 64 = 192).
-Three or more values can be combined, for example High Slope + Cloud + Cloud Shadow + Water which is 240.
+These combinations include 'High Slope + Cloud' (64 + 16 = 80), 'Cloud Shadow + Water' (128 + 32 = 160), and 'Cloud + Water' (128 + 64 = 192).
+More than two of these values can be combined, for example 'High Slope + Cloud' + 'Cloud Shadow + Water' (which is 240).

 The following table shows these combinations of decimal values.
 Some values cannot occur, for any of several reasons, and these values are greyed-out in the table.